Fastly support training & lessons learned | Fastly

 Sr. Director of Product Management

 Austin Spires is Sr. Director of Product Management at Fastly, where he focuses on user experience.
-He’s been working on developer tools and customer happiness for five years, and frequently speaks at conferences and meetups.
+He’s been working on developer tools and customer happiness for many years, and frequently speaks at conferences and meetups.
 Before Fastly, Austin worked in sales and support at GitHub, where he helped lead customer onboarding.
 Originally from Texas, Austin plays a mean bass and likes drinking cheap beer.

 Ready to get started?